BenRStutzman/conjulameos/README.md

 2. The first four lines of each language section should contain:
     1. The name of the language
     2. "correct: " followed by the options for messages to display when the player answers correctly, separated by forward slashes
-    3. "incorrect: " followed by the options for messages to display when the player answers incorrectly
+    3. "incorrect: " followed by the options for messages to display when the player answers incorrectly, separated by forward slashes
     4. "try: " followed by the word for "try" in that language, to be used when the player answers incorrectly three times in a row and gets prompted with the correct answer
     - For example, the first four lines of the Portuguese section could be:
     > Portuguese<br>